 About the online event

-Our online event about PAs in Paediatrics took place on 6 October 2020.
+Determined to not letting the COVID-19 pandemic hinder our progress in this important area, we decided to launch our second event, a focus day on PAs in Paediatrics which we held virtually.
+Our online event took place on 6 October 2020.
 The aim of the event was to bring together people interested in the field – whether they were currently in the profession, working with PAs, interested in employing them or interested in entering the profession.

 Over 220 people registered for the event, of those 44% were currently PAs, 28% were student PAs and another 7% were Paediatric Consultants.
 Other registrants included Nurses and Advanced Clinical Practitioners (ACP).